 Workers may want to take heed from this data and calculate a savings goal that accounts specifically for health-care expenses.
 They may also want to familiarize themselves with what Medicare does and does not cover (e.g., dental and vision costs are not covered) and think strategically about a health savings account if they have the opportunity to utilize one at work.

-Lesson #5: Keep Debt Under Control
+5) Keep Debt Under Control

 Just 26% of retirees indicated that debt is a problem, while 60% of workers said this is the case for them.
 Unfortunately, debt can hinder retirement savings success: seven in 10 workers reported that their non-mortgage debt has affected their ability to save for retirement.
 Also consider that 32% of workers with a major debt problem were not at all confident about having enough money to live comfortably in retirement, compared with just 5% of workers who don’t have a debt problem.

 As part of their overall financial strategy, workers may want to develop a plan to pay down as much debt as possible prior to retirement.
+Contact us today to learn more or schedule an appointment.

 Source: 2019 Retirement Confidence Survey, EBRI